globerhofer/HIPAA-policies/source/sections/04-risk_management_policy.md

   * Output – Risk level of low (1-10), medium (>10-50) or high (>50-100).
 Refer to the NIST SP 800-30 definitions of low, medium, and high.

 * Step 8.
 Control Recommendations
-  * Identify controls that could reduce or eliminate the identified risks, as appropriate to the organization’s operations to an acceptable level.
+  * Identify controls that could reduce or eliminate the identified risks, as appropriate to the organization's operations to an acceptable level.
 Factors to consider when developing controls may include effectiveness of recommended options (i.e., system compatibility), legislation and regulation, organizational policy, operational impact, and safety and reliability.
 Control recommendations provide input to the risk mitigation process, during which the recommended procedural and technical security controls are evaluated, prioritized, and implemented.
   * Output – Recommendation of control(s) and alternative solutions to mitigate risk.

 * Step 9.
 Results Documentation